a2ankitrai/2KX7/DS/balanced_search_tree.md

 4. Node and parent are both red.
 Node is right child, parent is right child.
 Can fix extra redness with a single rotation (left).
 Pass the redness to parent new left child and make parent black.

 5. Node and parent are both red.
 Node is left child, parent is right child. - rotate.
-(Single rotate right)
+(Single rotate right).
+This will give rise to case 4.